jtassia/You-Dont-Know-JS/es6 & beyond/ch1.md

 obj.foo;	// [1,2,3]
 ```

-This is a minor but pleasant transformation, that lets us shorten the `foo: foo` in an object literal declaration to just `foo`, if the names are the same.
+This is a minor but pleasant transformation that lets us shorten the `foo: foo` in an object literal declaration to just `foo`, if the names are the same.

 Transpilers perform these transformations for you, usually in a build workflow step similar to how/when you perform linting, minification, etc.

+//TODO Kyle: OK to make it "perform linting, minification, and similar operations."?
+Or otherwise just "perform linting or minification"?

 ### Shims/Polyfills